 At Citizens Safety Academy, safety is always our top priority.
 We start every class with a detailed safety briefing.
-There are two main versions of the universal rules of firearm safety: the version taught by the National Rifle Association, and the version championed by Col. Jeff Cooper, founder of the legendary Gunsite Academy in Arizona.
+There are two main versions of the universal rules of firearm safety: the version taught by the National Rifle Association, and the version derived from the NRA rules by Col. Jeff Cooper, founder of the legendary Gunsite Academy in Arizona .
+(We’ve modified his version slightly, the original can be found here.)
 There is some debate over which version is better, but they are both effective.
 And as we explain in our classes, they really aren’t as different as people think.
 Click the rules below for more information on the safety rules and their application.

 NRA SAFETY RULES